 The T.E.A.C.H.
 Early Childhood North Carolina scholarship program provides the structure for a comprehensive, sequenced program of early childhood professional development opportunities in North Carolina.
 This report includes program participation data and outcome measures for select programs as well as summaries of several other initiatives and partnerships.

-Child Care Services Association (CCSA), with funding from the Division of Child Development and Early Education (DCDEE), conducted a statewide survey of the early care and education workforce in North Carolina from January 2015 through September 2015.
+Child Care Services Association (CCSA), with funding from the Division of Child Development and Early Education (DCDEE), conducted a statewide survey of the early care and education workforce in North Carolina in February 2019.
 This study provides comprehensive data on teachers, assistant teachers, and directors in early care and education centers and on the licensed early care and education programs in which they work.
 The data for this study were collected prior to the onset of the COVID-19 pandemic.

 For more information, contact: